koknat/dif/README.md

        -headLines N       Compare only the first N lines If a negative number is used, ignore the first -N lines

-       -tail              Compare only the last 10% of the file, with a minimum of 50, and a maximum of 10000 lines
+       -tail              Compare only the last 10% of the file with a minimum of 50, and a maximum of 10000 lines

-       -tailLines N       Compare only the first N lines If a negative number is used, ignore the last -N lines
+       -tailLines N       Compare only the last N lines If a negative number is used, ignore the last -N lines

        -yaml              Compare two yaml files, sorting the keys

        -json              Compare two json files, sorting the keys